-Pursuant to the Advisory Agreement, the Adviser receives a fee at the annual rate of 0.75% of the Fund's average daily net assets, computed daily and payable monthly. .

-The Adviser has entered into an expense limitation agreement with the Fund to reduce its fees and to reimburse expenses, at least until October 31, 2019, such that Total Annual Fund Operating Expenses Net of Waiver and/or Reimbursement (exclusive of any front-end or contingent deferred loads, brokerage fees and commissions, acquired fund fees and expenses, fees and expenses associated with investments in other collective investment vehicles or derivative instruments (including for example option and swap fees and expenses), borrowing costs (such as interest and dividend expense on securities sold short), taxes and extraordinary expenses, such as litigation expenses (which may include indemnification of Fund officers and Trustees, contractual indemnification of Fund service providers (other than the Adviser))) will not exceed 1.45%, 2.20%, and 1.20% of the average daily net assets attributable to the Fund for its Class A, Class C, and Class I shares, respectively, subject to possible recoupment from the Fund in future years on a rolling three year basis (within the three years after the fees have been waived or reimbursed) if such recoupment can be achieved within the foregoing expense limits at the time of waiver and at the time of recoupment.
+Pursuant to the Advisory Agreement, the Adviser receives a fee at the annual rate of 1.00% of the Funds' average daily net assets, computed daily and payable monthly, except, Power Global Tactical Allocation/JAForlines Fund, the Adviser receives a fee at the annual rate of 0.75% of the average daily net assets, computed daily and payable monthly and Power Floating Rate Index Fund, the Adviser receives a fee at the annual rate of 0.65% of the average daily net assets, computed daily.
+The Fund's adviser has contractually agreed to reduce its fees and/or absorb expenses of the Fund, until at least October 31, 2019, to ensure that Total Annual Fund Operating Expenses After Fee Waiver and/or Reimbursement (exclusive of any front-end or contingent deferred loads, brokerage fees and commissions, acquired fund fees and expenses, fees and expenses associated with investments in other collective investment vehicles or derivative instruments (including for example option and swap fees and expenses), borrowing costs (such as interest and dividend expense on securities sold short), taxes and extraordinary expenses, such as litigation expenses (which may include indemnification of Fund officers and Trustees, contractual indemnification of Fund service providers (other than the Adviser) will not exceed 2.25%, 3.00% and 2.00% of all Funds except, Power Global Tactical Allocation/JAForlines Fund, will not exceed 1.45%, 2.20% and 1.20% of the average daily net assets for Class A, Class C, and Class I shares, respectively; subject to possible recoupment from the Fund in future years on a rolling three year basis (within the three years after the fees have been waived or reimbursed) if such recoupment can be achieved within the foregoing expense limits.
+Fee waiver and reimbursement arrangements can decrease a Fund's expenses and boost its performance.